oxygenium-network/explorer-backend/README.md

 Syncing all data from scratch can take a while, you can choose to start from a snapshot instead.

-Alephium [archives repository](https://archives.oxygenium.org) contains the snapshots for explorer backend database.
+Oxygenium [archives repository](https://archives.oxygenium.org) contains the snapshots for explorer backend database.
 The snapshot can be loaded in the postgresql database of the explorer-backend at the first run, using the command below.

 * Make sure to use the network you want to load the snapshot for, and the correct database name and user.